konstellation-io/website/content/en/docs/KRE/user/60_kais_runner_sdk/_index.md

 ### For runners V3

-Users for this runner version can decide which function implemented by the node will act as the `handler` depending on the source of the incoming payload.
+In this runner version you can decide which function implemented by the node will act as the `handler` depending on the source of the incoming payload.

 #### Python V3